 Low-grade haematological malignancies and other clonal haematological disorders need careful, individual risk consideration.
 These include monoclonal gammopathy of uncertain significance (MGUS), polycythaemia vera (PV), essential thrombocythaemia (ET) and monoclonal B cell lymphocytosis (MBCL).
 Median survival is approximately 20 years with PV and ET and 13 years with MGUS and MBCL.
 Thus the risk of transmission of these donor-derived diseases with long natural median patient survival must be considered in the context of an individual recipient's need for transplantation.
 Discussion with an expert haematologist-preferably the donor's treating physician-is advised.

-2.5 Transmission of other diseases
+2.5 Risks related to other donor conditions